-On March 15, 2020, the Marin County Department of Health and Human Services issued an advisory related specifically to use of public transportation to limit the spread of COVID-19.
-County Public Health recommends the following guidance effective immediately:
+The Marin County Department of Health and Human Services has issued an advisory related specifically to use of public transportation to limit the spread of COVID-19.
+Additional guidance by the Marin County Public Health Department recommends the following actions are followed:

 - Public Transportation should be used for essential travel only (e.g. for essential service employees to get to and from work; for individuals to obtain essential goods and services)

 - Infection control recommendations should always be followed on public transportation:

 - Individuals who have signs or symptoms of influenza or COVID-19 (cough, shortness or breath, fever) should not board public transportation.

 - Travelers should maintain 6 feet of separation from other passengers and the operator while onboard or waiting at stops.

 - Passengers should wear face coverings at all times, covering the mouth and nose.

 - Hands should be washed or sanitized before and after using public transit.